Malicious Selling Strategies in E-Commerce Livestream: A Case Study of Alibaba's Taobao and ByteDance's TikTok: Results

 \section{Results}

-In this section, we present the results for RQ1 and RQ2 drawn from both the analysis of video recordings and the interview study.
-Then, we present the interview findings regarding how the participants fought against malicious selling and what were the challenges.
+This section presents the results from the analysis of video recordings and the interview study.
+Then, we present the interview findings relating to how participants overcame malicious selling techniques and what their challenges were.